nunchuk-io/resources/content/getting-started/multiDeviceMultiSig/_index.en.md

 {{< notice info >}}
 You must be signed in to your account in order to access the messaging system. <br/>
 You will need to import or create a key for each of the devices you wish to use in the wallet.
-These wallets can exist as foreign or software keys.
-You only need one device to create the setup.
 The keys cannot be the same.
 If you need help creating keys click <u>[here](/getting-started/createsoftwarekey/)</u>
 {{</ notice >}}

 {{< tabs >}}